ylmazmehmet60/nodejs-instagram-api/README.md

 1. **Login to Instagram**: With this script, you can automate the login process to Instagram by providing your credentials.
 The script utilizes the Instagram Private API to handle the authentication and login procedures programmatically.
 2. **Profile Information**: The script allows you to retrieve comprehensive profile information for a specified Instagram user.
 This includes details such as the user's bio, profile picture, follower count, following count, and other relevant information.
 3. **User Feed Data**: You can fetch and analyze the latest posts and activity from a targeted Instagram user's feed.
 This includes posts, captions, timestamps, and other relevant data to keep you updated on a user's recent Instagram activity.
+3. **Followers and Following Lists**: You can fetch followers and follow list from a targeted Instagram user's.

 ## Prerequisites